-would like also to give of him-self in the fields of civil rights and poverty.

-But his humanitarian ambitions aren't all daydreams of the future.
-Lynn was one of the handful of South High idea of Operation N pal, the grand-scale carnival that earn-ed thousands of dollars for a disadvantaged school in the Himalayas.
-The freckle-faced organizer was selected chair-man of the project last sum-mer and worked for months, directing hundreds of other students, in staging the mammoth festival,

-Lynn only credits himself

-with "sharing a dream a lot

-of people had of starting with

-the student body and getting

-people from the community

-involved in a worthy cause."

-In addition to being chairman of Operation Nepal,

-Lynn served as student body

-president last semester and moth festival,

-is currently chairman of the Torrance Youth Council. which includes student lead-ers from all Torrance high schools.
-He also served as president of his sophomore class and commissioner of public relations.
+LYNN CURTIS Lynn emphasized that he would like also to give of himself in the fields of civil rights and poverty.
+But his humanitarian ambi- But his humanitarian ambitions aren't all daydreams of the future.
+Lynn was one of the handful of South High students who conceived the idea of Operation N-pal, the grand-scale carnival that earned thousands of dollars for a disadvantaged school in the Himalayas.
+The freekle-faced organizer was selected chairman of the project last summer and worked for months, directing hundreds of other students, in staging the mammoth festival.
+Lynn only credits himself with "sharing a dream a lot of people had of starting with the student body and getting people from the community involved in a worthy cause."
+In addition to being chairman of Operation Nepal, Lynn served as student body president last semester and Torrance Youth Council, which includes student lead-ers from all Torrance high ers from all Torrance high schools.
+He also served as president of his sophomore class and commissioner of public relations. public relations.

 Speech is Lynn's all-consuming interest.
-He and his debate partner recently captured first place in one of 15 state district tournaments, en-titling them to participate in a national debate tournament in Minnesota this June.
-Lynn also holds the Double

-Ruby award from the National Forensics League and won a superior rating in the Utah State Debate Tourney.
+He and his debate partner recently captured first place in one of 15 state district tournaments, entitling them to participate in a national debate tournament in Minnesota this June.
+Lynn also holds the Double Lynn also holds the Double Ruby award from the National Forensics League and won a superior rating in the Utah State Debate Tourney.
 He placed 16th in the state of California at last year's state-wide speech tournament and has won first prize two years in a row in the local Lions Club speech contest.

 All this while maintaining nearly an "A" average in his school work.
-Lynn won a \$50 scholarship as second prize in the area Bank of America liberal arts competition and also holds an honorable men-tion certificate from the National Merit Scholarship

-An amateur musician, Lynn strummed his banjo to victory in a recent Exchange Club talent contest at Mira Costa High.
-He and a friend walked off with second place honors for their comedy folk rou-tine.
-Lynn also showed promtine.
+Lynn won a \$50 scholarship as second prize in the area Bank of America where are second prize in the area Bank of American where are second prize in the area Bank of American where are second prize in the area Bank of American where are second prize that are se iberal arts competition and also holds an honorable men-tion certificate from the Na-tional Merit Scholarship An amateur musician, Lynn strummed his banjo to victory in a recent Exchange Club talent contest at Mira Costa High.
+He and a friend walked off with second place honors for their comedy folk routine.
 Lynn also showed promise as a wrestler, winning 10th grade intermurals.
 Moving to Torrance in July, 1966, from Salt Lake City, Lynn notes that he comes from a long line of Mormons.
-His great-great-grandparents were converted to the church (Continued on page C-7).
+His great-great-grandparents were converted to the church (Continued on page C-7)